1) Which data type not used in SQL Azure?

 4) Explain one of the query optimization in u r project?

-Ans: You Explanation
+Ans: Your Explanation

 5) Types of locks in sql?